aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 - `udemy_enroller --browser=firefox`

 5 .
-The bot starts scraping the course links from the first **All Courses** page on [Tutorial Bar](https://www.tutorialbar.com/all-courses/page/1) and [Comidoc](https://www.comidoc.net/coupons) and starts enrolling you to Udemy courses.
-After it has enrolled you to courses from the first page, it then moves to the next Tutorial Bar page and the cycle continues.
+The bot starts scraping the course links from the first **All Courses** page on [Tutorial Bar](https://www.tutorialbar.com/all-courses/page/1) and [DiscUdemy](https://www.discudemy.com/all) and starts enrolling you to Udemy courses.
+After it has enrolled you to courses from the first page, it then moves to the next site page and the cycle continues.

 - Stop the script by pressing ctrl+c in terminal to stop the enrollment process.